 Indicator c).
-Random staff interviewed knew using one inmate to interpret for another was inappropriate.
+Random staff interviewed knew that using one inmate to interpret for another was inappropriate.
 Staff knew it could only be done in the most extreme situations.
 The agency PREA policy (OP 038.3 (page 7) states, "Facility staff cannot rely on Inmate interpreters, Inmate readers, or other types of Inmate assistants except in limited circumstances where an extended delay in obtaining an effective interpreter could compromise the offender's safety, the performance of first-response duties under, or the investigation of the offender's allegations.
 Video Remote Interpreting (VRI) should be utilized to effectively communicate with deaf Inmates when American Sign Language interpreters are not available on-site."
-The warden provided a memo confirming there has been no incident in which an inmate interpreter has been used to address any PREA-related concern in this Audit cycle.

-The Virginia Department of Corrections has in place supports that ensure individuals with disabilities and those who are LEP have a full understanding and capacity to use the information to protect themselves from sexual abuse, sexual harassment, or retaliation and know how to report a concern.

-The DOC state PREA Coordinator is also the head of the ADA compliance unit, which further ensures PREA education and access to services for protected populations occur.
-This structure aids in the identification of inmate's needs as they move between facilities.
+The informatio provided in the OAS confirmed there has been no incident in which an inmate interpreter has been used to address any PREA-related concern in this Audit cycle.
+Compliance Determination: The Virginia Department of Corrections has in place supports that ensure individuals with disabilities and those who are LEP have a full understanding and capacity to use the information to protect themselves from sexual abuse, sexual harassment, or retaliation, and know how to report a concern.
+The DOC state PREA Coordinator is also the head of the ADA compliance unit, which further ensures that PREA education and access to services for protected populations occur.
+This structure aids in the identification of inmates' needs as they move between facilities.
 The Auditor was able to see the documentation in English and Spanish, the two most common languages in the Virginia DOC population.
-The Auditor was also able to confirm the use of Just Detention International's video "PREA What you need to know," is used as part of inmate education and is available in multiple languages.
+The Auditor also confirmed the use of Just Detention International's video "PREA What you need to know," which is used as part of inmate education and is available in multiple languages.
 The facility has the appropriate resources in place to provide professional translation.
 The Auditor also confirmed with individuals with a variety of disabilities on their ability to receive support if they did not understand PREA or the agency's efforts.
-Inmates support, there is staff available to assist individuals who have hearing, emotional, or comprehension disabilities in addition to those with language barriers.
-Given the policy provided, the contracts in place, the staff and inmate knowledge of accessing services, and the statewide support of the PREA/ADA Office, the Auditor finds the standard expectations are being met.
+Inmates support, there is staff available to assist individuals who have hearing, emotional, or comprehension disabilities, in addition to those with language barriers.
+Given the policy provided, the contracts in place, the staff and inmate knowledge of accessing services, and the statewide support of the PREA/ADA Office, the Auditor finds that the standard expectations are being met.

-115.17 Hiring and promotion decisions

-Policy OP 102.2 Recruitment Selection and Appointment

-Policy OP 102.3 Background Investigation Program

-Policy OP 102.7 Employment Records
+115.17 Hiring and promotion decisions Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
+Haynesville Correctional Center Pre-Audit Questionnaire Policy OP 102.2 Recruitment Selection and Appointment Policy OP 102.3 Background Investigation Program Policy OP 102.7 Employment Records (web)